Le'Bryan Nash: Busan KT Sonicboom / Houston Rockets (2017–2018)

 On December 24, 2017, Nash signed with Busan KT Sonicboom of the Korean Basketball League.

 On March 23, 2018, Nash signed a 10-day contract with the Houston Rockets.
 However he was waived on March 31 without playing a game for the Rockets.

 Tokyo Hachioji Bee Trains (2018–2019)

 On August 24, 2018, Tokyo Hachioji Bee Trains of the B.League had been reported to have tabbed Nash.

 Maccabi Haifa (2020)

 After spending the 2019–20 season with Peñarol in Uruguay where he averaged 19.8 points per game, Nash signed with Maccabi Haifa of the Israeli Premier League on August 14, 2020.
 In the first two games, he averaged 14.5 points and 6.5 rebounds per game.
 He was released by the team due to disciplinary reasons on October 24, 2020.

+RANS Simba Bogor (2023–2024)

+In December 2023, Nash signed with the RANS Simba Bogor of the Indonesian Basketball League (IBL).

+On August 26, 2024, Nash signed with the Phoenix Fuel Masters of the Philippine Basketball Association (PBA) to replace Jayveous McKinnis as the team's import for the 2024 PBA Governors' Cup.
+However he is ruled ineligible to play after he was measured to be 6 ft 6+3/8 in tall, surpassing the 6 ft 6 in foot height cap for the Governors' Cup.
+Phoenix attempted to bring Nash in despite being often listed as 6 ft 7 in due to Nash being listed as 6 ft 4 in in the IBL.

+Satria Muda Pertamina (2024–present)

+In December 2024, Nash signed with the Satria Muda Pertamina of the Indonesian Basketball League (IBL).

 Personal life

 Nash became a father in September 2014 to a daughter, LeKenleigh Nash.